mtorres253/mtorres253.github.io/chapt-11/index.md

 - How did that person respond?
 How did you feel?
 - What about it made you feel that way?

 Not only can small acts of kindness create positive emotions, they can also change the way others interact with you.
 It’s important to note that you may not always get a positive response from someone you do something nice for.
 You may get no response at all or you may even get a negative one.
-The point is that you are doing something nice for someone else – whether they can appreciate it at the time, or not.
+The point is that you are doing something nice for someone else – whether they can appreciate it at the time or not.

 ## Formal Altruism

  Volunteering or making a commitment to help someone out

 Volunteering is a great way to make altruism a regular practice.
 There are many opportunities to get involved.
 It can be a one-time commitment, such as spending a day cleaning up a local park, or an ongoing one.
 It can be a chance to learn new skills and gain experience or a way to use a skill we already have for a greater purpose.
 It’s an opportunity to feel more connected to the world around us and possibly meet new friends in the process.

 ### Volunteers consistently express a sense of achievement and motivation
 By serving as a volunteer you develop relationships with the people you help and see the difference you are making in their lives.